 “I just went down the road to buy a few things,” Cyrus Junior replied tersely, refusing to look Folarin in the eyes.
 He was burning to confront him with what he had just seen, but was scared at the same time.
-The man inspired both dear and respect in him.
+The man inspired both fear and respect in him.
 The person he had seen at the parking lot of that hotel was not the father he knew.

 “Come in and get the stuff.”
 Folarin began towards his bedroom and Cyrus Junior followed.